IBM/dbb-zappbuild/BUILD.md

 Options:

 required options:
  -w,--workspace <arg>         Absolute path to workspace (root) directory
                               containing all required source directories -a,--application <arg>       Application directory name (relative to workspace) -o,--outDir <arg>            Absolute path to the build output root directory -h,--hlq <arg>               High level qualifier for partition data sets

 build options:
  -p,--propFiles               Comma separated list of additional property files
                               to load.
 Absolute paths or relative to workspace -f,--fullBuild               Flag indicating to build all programs for the application -i,--impactBuild             Flag indicating to build only programs impacted by changed files since last successful build.

  -s,--scanOnly                Flag indicating to only scan source files for application without building anything (deprecated use --scanSource)
  -ss,--scanSource             Flag indicating to only scan source files for application without building anything -sl,--scanLoad               Flag indicating to only scan load modules for application without building anything -sa,--scanAll                Flag indicating to scan both source files and load modules for application without building anything

  -r,--reset                   Deletes the application's dependency collections
                               and build result group from the DBB repository -v,--verbose                 Flag to turn on script trace -d,--debug                   Flag to build modules for debugging with IBM Debug for z/OS -l,--logEncoding <arg>       Encoding of output logs.
 Default is EBCDIC directory for user build -zTest,--runzTests           Specify if zUnit Tests should be run

  -cc,--ccczUnit               Flag to indicate to collect code coverage reports during zUnit step -cch,--cccHost               Headless Code Coverage Collector host (if not specified IDz will be used for reporting) -ccp,--cccPort               Headless Code Coverage Collector port (if not specified IDz will be used for reporting) -cco,--cccOptions            Headless Code Coverage Collector Options

+ -re,--reportExternalImpacts  Flag to activate analysis and report of external impacted files within DBB collections

 web application credentials
- -url,--url <arg>         DBB repository URL
- -id,--id <arg>           DBB repository id
- -pw,--pw <arg>           DBB repository password -pf,--pwFile <arg>       Absolute or relative (from workspace) path to
+ -url,--url <arg>             DBB repository URL -id,--id <arg>               DBB repository id -pw,--pw <arg>               DBB repository password -pf,--pwFile <arg>           Absolute or relative (from workspace) path to
                               file containing DBB password

 IDz/ZOD User Build options
  -u,--userBuild               Flag indicating running a user build -e,--errPrefix <arg>         Unique id used for IDz error message datasets

 utility options
  -help,--help                 Prints this message
  ```